-The natural sugars you get from eating an orange are the same type as granulated sugar, but you don't have to worry as much about their impact on your health.
-Oranges actually contain three different forms of natural sugar, but the sugar gives you an energy boost without spiking blood sugar because it's part of a whole food.
-You’ll also get a significant amount of vitamin C and other beneficial nutrients.
+The natural sugar in oranges may be the same type as granulated sugar, but you don't have to worry as much about its effect on your health.
+Oranges contain three different forms of natural sugar, but the sugar gives you an energy boost without spiking blood sugar because it's part of a whole food.

 Three Types of Natural Sugar

 Fructose is commonly known as "fruit sugar," but it's not the only type of natural sugar in fruits.
 In fact, it's usually found with other sugars, according to International Food Information Council.
 That holds true for oranges because they contain fructose, glucose and sucrose.
 Fructose and glucose consist of a single unit of sugar, so they're called monosaccharides.

 When glucose and fructose bind together, they create the disaccharide sucrose.
 Each sugar imparts a different level of sweetness.
 According to the Calorie Control Council, fructose is twice as sweet as sucrose and glucose is the least sweet of all.

 Read more: The Effects of Eating Too Many Oranges